-NOTE: Some links on this page are affiliate links.
+NOTE: The links on this page are affiliate links that lead directly to Amazon.
 That means I earn money if you buy through my link, but without additional costs for you.This does not affect my suggestions.
 I only recommend books that I love and trust.

 Health & Nutrition

 This is one of the most extensive books I've come across that shows how to prevent, and sometimes even reverse, our top killers.
 Ever chapter goes through one of

 our common diseases.
 On top of the impressive science Dr.Greger shares with you, he adds his recommended "daily dozen" which forms a great foundation of a healthy diet.